Useful Tips for Establishing a Writing Routine

 Be realistic about your daily writing goals.
 If you work a full-time job and only have an hour to spare for writing, it's impractical to set a daily goal of 5,000 words.
 Plus, word volume is not always an indication of productive writing.
 You could crank out 10,000 words in a day but only end up with 2,000 words of useful writing.
 Create goals that fit your needs.

 After you've decided on short-term and long-term goals, write them down.
 Write them on a whiteboard or write them on sticky notes.
 You could even write them on large sheets of paper to hang up on the well.
 Put them in a place where you can see them every time you start to work.

 Also, it's helpful to write down the exact number of words you've written every day.
 Total them up to compare your target writing goal with your actual numbers.
 This will give you an accurate picture of whether or not you are surpassing your goals.

 Find an Effective Writing Method

 Planting your rear in the chair to crank out a ton of writing is not as easy as it seems.
 Test out a variety of methods to find a writing method that works best for you.
 For example, set a timer for 15 to 30 minutes and write until the timer rings.
-You could even set the timer for an hour but when you start writing, it's with extreme focus.
+You could even set the timer for an hour, but remember you need to stay focused when you begin.

 Stick to Your Schedule

 Once you've gone through the effort of establishing a writing routine, stick to your schedule as much as possible.
-Life happens sometimes but overall don't waiver in your discipline.
-There is nothing wrong with taking a day off here and there but if you want to be taken seriously then you're going to write even when don't feel much like writing.
+Life happens sometimes, but overall don't waiver in your discipline.
+There is nothing wrong with taking a day off here and there, but if you want to be taken seriously, then you're going to write even when you don't feel much like writing.
 Your daily habits determine whether you fail or succeed.
 If you want to be a writer, then sit down somewhere and write.